shrutidev18/HireGrid/README.md

 specific suggestions for tailoring the resume to that posting.

 > **Status: in progress.** Authentication, application tracking with a status
-> pipeline and audit timeline, resume upload with text extraction, and the
+> pipeline and audit timeline, resume upload with text extraction, the
-> asynchronous AI analysis pipeline are all built and working.
-The analytics
+> asynchronous AI analysis pipeline, the searchable/filterable table view and
-> dashboard and the searchable/filterable table view are still to come.
+> the analytics dashboard are all built and working.
+A profile page is still to
+> come.

 ---